-Francis Wilks & Jones is the country's leading firm of lawyers when it comes to defending claims by administrators or liquidators.
+Francis Wilks & Jones has been successfully defending directors from administrator and liquidator claims since 2002.
 Often the situation is not as bleak as it might first seem.
 Our expert advice has saved hundreds of directors from millions of pounds of personal claims.
 Let us help you too.

 “FWJ were very hands-on, getting involved from an early stage in seeking to avert an expensive set of litigation proceedings.
 I am more than happy to recommend their services, particularly when it comes to considering complicated issues or complex proceedings.A client who was facing a liquidator claim for the improper withdrawal of sums from a company.
 We had the claim dismissed

 Common types of claims made by liquidators or administrators

 The following are the types of claims we commonly defend directors against:

 Unpaid or overdrawn directors loan account

 Directors loans drawn, whether authorised or not, have to be repaid where the company is placed into insolvency.